Winrmeme1/GoonCore-Cloud/README.md

-# Cine-Cloud
+# GoonCore-Cloud

-Welcome to Cine-Cloud Repo!
+Welcome to GoonCore-Cloud Repo!

 WE ARE FINALLY PUBLIC!
 Feel free to copy or fork, or whatever! :)